hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

       Main function to calculate SNR of gravitational-wave signals from compact binary coalescences.

-      This method serves as the primary interface for SNR calculation, automatically routing to the appropriate computation method based on the :attr:`~snr_type` setting.
+      This method serves as the primary interface for SNR calculation, automatically routing to the appropriate computation method based on the :attr:`~snr_method` setting.
 It supports multiple backend methods including interpolation-based fast calculation, inner product methods, JAX-accelerated computation, and artificial neural network estimation.